junxit/us-congress-bills-111/bill.md

 - Whereas the remaining tiger habitat in Asia represents some of the largest intact storehouses of terrestrial carbon on Earth, containing an average of 31/2 times more carbon than areas outside of tiger habitat;
 - Whereas the tiger, an iconic species worldwide, can act as both a catalyst and a symbol for the conservation of the last great forests of Asia;
 - Whereas 2010, the “Year of the Tiger” in the Chinese calendar and beyond, presents a global opportunity to commit to halting the decline in tigers and to ensuring the doubling of the numbers of tigers by the next “Year of the Tiger” in 2022;
-- Whereas the Government of Russia is hosting the Global Tiger Summit in St. Petersburg, Russia, on November 22 through 24, 2010;
+- Whereas the Government of Russia is hostinghosted the Global Tiger Summit in St. Petersburg, Russia, on November 22 through 24, 2010;
-- Whereas at the Summit, all 13 countries with remaining wild tiger populations are expected to commit to a Global Tiger Recovery Program;
+- Whereas at the Summit, all 13 countries with remaining wild tiger populations are expected to commitcommitted to a Global Tiger Recovery Program;
 - Whereas the remaining tiger habitat is located in remote transnational areas, providing an opportunity for transboundary cooperation among countries with remaining wild tiger populations;
 - Whereas countries with remaining wild tiger populations need the support and cooperation of the global community to protect and restore wild tiger populations;
 - Whereas the United States has been a consistent leader in supporting international tiger conservation; and